Integrate Viam with ChatGPT to Create a Companion Robot

 Configuration

-Navigate to the Config page of your rover robot in the Viam app.
+Navigate to the CONFIGURE page of your rover robot in the Viam app.

-Give your new speech module a name of your choice.
-Copy and paste the following JSON into the attributes box:
+• Give your new speech module a name of your choice.

 {